FAGE Total Yogurt 0%

 Then turn that thickened yogurt into tzaziki or other dips, dressing or sauces that use plain yogurt.

-Here’s my tzaziki rendition from “The Weekend Kitchen” (Harmony, 1992) that I coauthored with Joanne Lamb Hayes.
+Here’s my Tzaziki rendition from “The Weekend Kitchen” (Harmony, 1992) that I coauthored with Joanne Lamb Hayes.

 Sprinkle a peeled, seeded and shredded cucumber with salt; let stand in a strainer about 10 minutes.
 Squeeze out the excess moisture using your hands, then combine with 1 cup Greek (thickened) yogurt and 2 minced cloves garlic.
 Season with salt.
 Makes about 4 servings, if using on a souvlaki sandwich.